nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

   Saves the current WhatsLeft content to /User/Andy/Documents.

 #### 2.12.2.
 Read WhatsLeft from new location
-Loads WhatsLeft from storage file stored in the designated directory.<br>
+Loads WhatsLeft data file from new location and updates the default storage location to new directory.<br>
 Format: `read DIRECTORY`

 > * Valid `DIRECTORY` should be entered.
 > * WhatsLeft application will automatically load from the new storage location when started in the future.
-> * If no WhatsLeft storage file exists in the designated directory, a blank task book will be created and loaded.
+> * If no WhatsLeft storage file is found in the designated directory, a blank task book will be created and loaded.

 Examples: